amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

        4
 ```

-To define the tree we are using
+To define the tree, we are using
 [TreeNode ](https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/trees/tree-node.js)
 that we developed in the
 [previous post](https://adrianmejia.com/blog/2018/06/11/data-structures-for-beginners-trees-binary-search-tree-tutorial/#BST-Implementation).